 (12) A warning under this section must be given immediately after the comparison rate is given.

+Note for this regulation:

-Note — Section 14(3) of the Code provides that the credit provider may inform the debtor of the comparison rate before entering into the contract.
+Section 14(3) of the Code provides that the credit provider may inform the debtor of the comparison rate before entering into the contract.
 Section 140(3) of the Code provides that a person who publishes an advertisement about the availability of credit may include in the advertisement the comparison rate.
 If the credit provider or person does so, the comparison rate must be calculated as prescribed by the regulations and be accompanied by the warnings set out in the regulations.

 13. Pre-contractual statement